fluent/fluentd-docs-gitbook/deployment/multi-process-workers.md

 #### feature supported and plain plugin

-Non server plugin helper based plugin set up socket/server in each worker.
-For example, `monitor_agent` needs multiple ports on multi process workers.
-Basically, the port is assigned sequentially.
+Non-server plugin helper based plugin set up socket/server in each worker.
+For example, `monitor_agent` needs multiple ports on multi-process workers.
+The port is assigned sequentially.

 ```
 <system>